Global regularity of 2D generalized incompressible magnetohydrodynamic equations: Preliminaries

 \subsection{Several properties of the operator $\mathcal{L}$}

 This subsection is mainly devoted to establishing some properties for the operator $\mathcal{L}$, which play some important roles in proving our main theorem.
+We mention that the estimates of this subsection is partially inspired by our previous paper \cite{Yejee18}.
 To begin with, we consider the linear inhomogeneous equation

 Thanks to the Fourier transform method, the solution of the linear inhomogeneous equation (\ref{linear}) can be explicitly given by

 where the kernel $K$ satisfies